JoelBrice/Ems/README.md

 Feel free to contribute and let me know what you think.

-The backend is build using django rest framework.
+The backend will be built using django rest framework.
 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.